kenjennings/Amiga-ADPro-Toaster-SANYO-GVR-S950/README.md

 suggestions for improvements.

-For the SaveToSANYO script you need to have the SANArexxHandler program which came on the
+For the SaveToSANYO script you need to have the SANArexxHandler program somewhere in the search path.  (in the C: directory is ideal.)
+The program is on the
-Amiga FreeDisk with the Sanyo GVR-S950 somewhere in the search path.  (in the C: directory is ideal.)
+Amiga FreeDisk packaged with the Sanyo GVR-S950.

 The Toaster Switcher must be running in order to use the SaveToVT_BUFFER saver.